Three-Way Trade-Off in Multi-Objective Learning: Optimization, Generalization and Conflict-Avoidance

-\end{theorem} Theorem~\ref{thm:grad_stability_modo_sc} provides both upper and lower bounds for the MOL uniform stability.
-In this case, we choose $\alpha = \Theta(T^{-\frac{1}{2}})$, $\gamma = o(T^{-1})$, and $T = \Theta(n^2)$ to minimize the PS population risk upper bound, as detailed in Section~\ref{sub:opt_gen_ca_tradeoff}.
-With this choice, the MOL uniform stability upper bound matches the lower bound in an order of $n^{-2}$, suggesting that our bound is tight.
-The generalization error bound in~\eqref{eq:modo_SC_stab_gen} is a direct implication from the MOL uniform stability bound in~\eqref{eq:modo_SC_stab_gen}, Propositions~\ref{prop:gen_err_minnorm_bound_grad}, and~\ref{prop:stability_gen_grad_F}.
-It states that the PS generalization error of MoDo is ${\cal O}(n^{-\frac{1}{2}})$, which matches the generalization error of static weighting up to a constant coefficient~\citep{lei2022stability_NC_nonsmooth}.
-Our result also indicates that when all the objectives are strongly convex, choosing small step sizes $\alpha$ and $\gamma$ can benefit the generalization error.
+See the proof of Theorem~\ref{thm:grad_stability_modo_sc} in Appendix~\ref{sub_app:proof_gen_sc_app}.
+Theorem~\ref{thm:grad_stability_modo_sc} provides both the upper and lower bounds for the MOL uniform stability of MoDo in terms of the step sizes $\alpha,\gamma$, and training data size $n$.
+Below we provide a remark on how the choice of these parameters affects the stability. \begin{remark} If we choose $\alpha = \Theta(T^{-\frac{1}{2}})$, $\gamma = \mathcal{O}(T^{-1})$, and $T = \Theta(n^2)$, the MOL uniform stability upper bound matches the lower bound in an order of $n^{-2}$, suggesting that our bound is tight.
+The generalization error bound in~\eqref{eq:modo_SC_gen} is a direct implication from the MOL uniform stability bound in~\eqref{eq:modo_SC_stab_gen}, Propositions~\ref{prop:gen_err_minnorm_bound_grad} and \ref{prop:stability_gen_grad_F}.
+It states that the PS generalization error of MoDo is ${\cal O}(n^{-\frac{1}{2}})$, which matches the generalization error of static weighting up to a constant~\citep{lei2022stability_NC_nonsmooth}.
+Our result also indicates that when all the objectives are strongly convex, choosing small step sizes $\alpha$ and $\gamma$ leads to a smaller MOL uniform stability and thus can benefit the generalization error. \end{remark}